ethedev/yam-dev-docs/timeline-full.md

     - New User page
     - Finalize sdk integration and add basic testing
 - **October 2022**
-    - Continue on the website preps updates
+    - Continue website integration updates
-    - Check governance for obstacles
+    - Prepare governance security docs and graphics
-    - Begin with the next stage
+    - Prepare for and begin with the next stage

 # Stage B. - Core Upgrades